SteeltoeOSS/Documentation/api/v4/security/jwt-bearer.md

     .AddPolicy("sampleapi.read", policy => policy.RequireClaim("scope", "sampleapi.read"));
 ```

-The order of operations is important:
+The middleware pipeline order is important:
 Activate authentication and authorization services _after_ routing services, but _before_ controller route registrations, as shown in the following example.

 ```csharp